📁 last Posts

 The Three Pillars of Cinematic Prompting

 The most common mistake beginners make is treating Gen-3 like a Google search bar.
-To get professional results, you must communicate with the AI as if you are briefing a seasoned Director of Photography (DP).
+To get professional results, you must communicate with the AI as if you were briefing a seasoned director of photography (DP).
 The model thrives on technical precision; if you provide a vague prompt, the AI will inevitably fill the vacuum with generic, soulless "AI mush."

 Pillar 1: Subject, Action, and Emotional Subtext